Archaeological survey in the Russian Altai Mountains

 Dr. Evgeny Rybin testing stone raw material

 We also found two new Paleolithic localities.
-All of this looks promising and will undoubtedly keep us busy if the pandemic continues.
+All of this looks promising and will undoubtedly keep us productively engaged if the Covid-19 pandemic continues.

-The Kara Bom site as seen by DJI Mavic Pro drone
+The Kara Bom site as seen from the perspective of a DJI Mavic Pro drone